 Relieving your herniated disc symptoms with physical therapy

 Herniated disc symptoms include burning pain, numbness and muscle weakness that radiates out to different parts of the body depending on the location of the condition.
-If you are living with these painful symptoms, you know how debilitating they can be and are no doubt eager for a solution that can return you to the activities and people you love.
+If you are living with these painful symptoms, it is important to keep a positive attitude and understand that there are effective treatments that can return you to the activities and people you love.

-For most, herniated disc symptoms can usually be relieved with conservative, nonsurgical treatments such as pain medication and lifestyle changes like diet and exercise.
+In a large number of cases, herniated disc symptoms can be relieved with conservative nonsurgical treatments such as pain medication and lifestyle changes like diet and exercise.
 Physical therapy is another extremely common and effective nonsurgical recommendation.
 Your doctor can refer you to a physical therapist who can show you a variety of techniques to manage your pain.

 Passive physical therapies